endlesspint8/endlesspint8.github.io/testing/2017-05-26-hunting-DOWGs.md

 The demographics are disappointingly disproportionate.
 One might even add predictably so.
 After all human history is studded with instances of inclusiveness that are the exception rather than the rule.
 Yet I would advise against the knee-jerk reaction of tearing down the images presented for no other reason then the disparity in the numbers.
 We should discard these images, and better yet replace them, on the basis of excellence, backed by an intimacy with the works.

-[Biases, cultural or otherwise, are important for us to be aware of and acknowledge.
+Biases, cultural or otherwise, are important for us to be aware of and acknowledge.
 Their ramifications have hard implications now and moving into the future as they become imbedded into our institutions and with increasing frequency into the machines and algorithms we will be depending on moving forward.
-These biases may be picked up from within language itself and the data sets we create to the detriment of already vulnerable populations. ]
+These biases may be picked up from <a href="http://spectrum.ieee.org/tech-talk/robotics/artificial-intelligence/ai-learns-gender-and-racial-biases-from-language" target="_blank">within language</a> itself and the <a href="https://www.propublica.org/article/machine-bias-risk-assessments-in-criminal-sentencing" target="_blank">data sets</a> we create to the detriment of already vulnerable populations.

-We would all be better served in dealing with the substance and putting the images in perspective, because while we argue about what is on the wall we may be overlooking who owns the wall and controls the framing.
+We would all be better served in dealing with the substance and putting the images in perspective, because while we argue about <a href="https://youtu.be/HbA1YOueC_A" target="_blank">what is on the wall</a> we may be overlooking who owns the wall and controls the framing.
 Arguably the numbers are a symptom more than a root cause.
-If we are going to be more concerned about ownership of the wall we can take encouragement from the education numbers related to women and horrified by the incarceration disparities [the Atlantic video].
+If we are going to be more concerned about ownership of the wall we can take encouragement from the <a href="http://www.intelligencesquaredus.org/debates/men-are-finished" target="_blank">education numbers related to women</a> and horrified by the <a href="https://www.theatlantic.com/magazine/archive/2015/10/the-black-family-in-the-age-of-mass-incarceration/403246/" target="_blank">incarceration disparities suffered by black families</a>.
 Let’s target facts on the ground, not books on a list.

 ## Deliberate & Detailed Criticism